bestia-dev/rust_wasm_pwa_minimal_clock/README.md

 1. service_worker.js - in this constant: const CACHE_NAME = '2020.1206.1112'
 2. Cargo.toml - in this line: version = "2020.1206.1112"

+Now when you open this web app the browser will allow you to `install it` and the user interface will be different from there.

 ## cargo-make

 It is boring to repeat the same commands every time we compile: change version number, build, copy pkg.